yxg9609/lookup-argument/README.md

   propose gcq, a new construction for the lookup argument—a key building block of the memory consistency check, which costs fewer online polynomial oracles than cq.

+- [Ceno: Non-uniform, Segment and Parallel Zero-knowledge Virtual Machine](#Ceno-Non-uniform-Segment-and-Parallel-Zero-knowledge-Virtual-Machine)&nbsp;&nbsp;&nbsp;&nbsp;JOC 2024

+  Reduce the lookup to off-line memory checking, and use the lasso lookup directly
 - [scroll zkEVM](#scroll-zkEVM)
 - [zksync zkEVM](#zksync-zkEVM)
 - [polygon zkEVM](#polygon-zkEVM)